-He said that the large bruise on her right lower jaw could have been caused by a violent blow with the fist and that the bruise behind hr left ear may have been caused by a fall onto a hard surface.
-He said that the injuries could have rendered Pamela Coventry unconscious and said that the injures at the vaginal and anal orifices were produced during life as the result of an attempt to force some object into he openings.
+He said that the large bruise on her right lower jaw could have been caused by a violent blow with the fist and that the bruise behind her left ear may have been caused by a fall onto a hard surface.
+He said that the injuries could have rendered Pamela Coventry unconscious and said that the injuries at the vaginal and anal orifices were produced during life as the result of an attempt to force some object into her openings.
 He said that they could not have been produced by the penis but could have been inflicted by the finger.

 He said that she was tied up after death, but before the onset of rigor mortis which he said would have been any time up to 4 or 5 hours after.

 The pathologist said that her body had been tied up such that her thighs were completely flexed on her abdomen and that her knees were pressing on the lower part of her chest.
-He said that the materials used to up her body a thick black cable, a thinner green cable and pieces of thick string as well as some insulating tape.
+He said that the materials used to tie her up included a thick black cable, a thinner green cable and pieces of thick string as well as some insulating tape.

-During the early stages of the investigation the police said that they thought that Pamela Coventry had been murdered by a by someone living in the district during their investigation knocked on about 4,000 doors.
+During the early stages of the investigation the police said that they thought that Pamela Coventry had been murdered by someone living in the district, and said that during their investigation they knocked on about 4,000 doors.

 Pamela Coventry had lived with her father and step-mother in Morecombe Close, Hornchurch and was an only child.
 Her father said that Pamela Coventry left home for Benhurst Avenue School in Elm Park after dinner on 18 January 1939 and that her step-mother waved to her as she walked down the road and that that was the last time they saw her alive.